 This need was also relevant to the story’s theme and genre.
-If the protagonist is desperate for riches, perhaps she suffers from a lingering sense of inadequacy.
-Her whole life she has been told she was never good enough, never valuable.
-So after enough years of trying to find success and failing, she decides to seize value, even if it means breaking the law.
+If the protagonist is desperate for riches, perhaps they suffer from a lingering sense of inadequacy.
+Their whole life they have been told they were never good enough, never valuable.
+So after enough years of trying to find success and failing, they decide to seize value, even if it means breaking the law.

 See the relationship here?

 As a storyteller, you have to become a mini-psychologist.

 Readers are also knowledgeable about psychology, and they’ll sense if your physical goal and inner need are not in thematic alignment.

 So as the physical conflict is being resolved, the inner drama must also reach some kind of resolution, or at least a settlement.

 For the inner conflict may or may not ever be completely “resolved.”
 This is the truth of human existence.
 We are always plagued with inner demons and struggles.